IndiGo to start operations to Durgapur from April

-New Delhi, Feb 16 (IANS) To strengthen regional connectivity, airline major IndiGo will start operations to and from Durgapur in West Bengal from April onwards.
+New Delhi: To strengthen regional connectivity, airline major IndiGo will start operations to and from Durgapur in West Bengal from April onwards.

 The airline will operate its first direct flight from Delhi, Bengaluru and a southern city to Durgapur from April 22, 2021.